Pope's right knee ligament inflamed, curbing mobility

-ROME (AP) — Pope Francis said Wednesday he is suffering from an inflamed ligament in his right knee that makes walking and going up and down stairs painful.
+ROME (AP) — Pope Francis said Wednesday he is suffering from an inflamed ligament in his right knee that makes walking, standing and going up and down stairs painful.

 Francis told his weekly general audience that he had been informed that the inflammation usually only afflicts older people.